facebookresearch/sumo-challenge/docs/participate.md

 grid, or surface mesh.
 All aspects of a scene are modeled using the same representation.

-### Bounding Box Track
+### Bounding Boxes Track

-In the bounding box track, a scene is represented by a collection of oriented bounding boxes.
+In the bounding boxes track, a scene is represented by a collection of oriented bounding boxes.
 This is similar to the SUN RGB-D Object Detection Challenge.

-### Voxel Track
+### Voxels Track

-In the voxel track, a scene is represented by a collection of oriented voxel grids.
+In the voxels track, a scene is represented by a collection of oriented voxel grids.

-### Mesh Track
+### Meshes Track

-In the mesh track, a scene is represented by a collection of textured surface meshes.
+In the meshes track, a scene is represented by a collection of textured surface meshes.

 ## Metrics